Where you place your Blink camera helps you get the view that you want.

 Blink cameras are able to block off motion detection in certain areas that you set.
-Below is an image representing areas that were blocked from triggering a motion alert by tree motion, moving tree shadow, or blowing leaves.
+Below is an image representing areas that were blocked from triggering a motion alert from tree motion, moving tree shadows, or blowing leaves.

-To learn more about blocking areas from motion detection, go here.
+Click to learn more about blocking areas from motion detection, by configuring Activity Zones.

 Blink Outdoor and Indoor (gen 2) cameras allow you to set two Privacy Zones that block off ANY sensor detection.
-Privacy Zones are blocked inside the camera, ensuring imagery from those areas never gets out.
-Click to learn about Privacy Zones.
+Privacy Zones are blocked inside the camera, ensuring imagery from those areas never gets sent from the camera.
+Click to learn how to use Privacy Zones.

 In general, avoid placing the camera right next to a flat surface.
 Flat surfaces reflect light and create glare, which can affect the image in many ways.
 Glare can also be created by momentary reflections, or a strong source of light aimed at the camera lens.